CS257-S25/team-project-b/UserStories.md

 - The system displays the **weekly totals** of new cases and deaths for the country.

 ## Acceptance Tests
-For this project, are Acceptance Tests can be found under our "Tests" folder in a file titled "test_cl.py"
+For this project, are Acceptance Tests can be found under our "Tests" folder in a file titled "test_cl.py".

+These tests are used to ensure our program is able to meet and deliver our user stories.

+#### User Story 1: Comparing Countries

+The test_compare function verifies that multiple countries (up to 5) can be compared within a specified date range.

+Example: Comparing "Afghanistan" and "Albania" from 2020-01-01 to 2020-01-12 should yield the correct total case and death counts.

+#### User Story 2: Single Country Stats Over Time

+The test_stats function checks whether accurate statistics are returned for a single country over a given time period.

+The test_cl_main_stats also confirms correct CLI output for this functionality.